-The 2014 novel that predicts Calexit
+The 2014 novel that predicts Calexit in an eerily familiar political climate

 “There’s no denying the suspenseful thrill.”
 Washington Times

 In 2014, I published a novel I’d been working on since 2008–a novel that takes place on the day Californians are voting on whether or not to secede from the United States of America.
-In the novel, the secession movement, long considered the impossible dream of a crazy fringe faction, has been mainstreamed after the new far-right president promises to build a border wall with Mexico, bomb Iran, and roll back environmental protections.
+In the novel, the secession movement, long considered the impossible dream of a crazy fringe faction, has been mainstreamed after the controversial new president promises to build a border wall with Mexico, bomb Iran, and roll back environmental protections.

 A Silicon Valley venture capitalist funds the effort to get secession on the ballot.
 No one really takes it seriously, except perhaps the young hipsters who stand on street corners, urging people to sign.
 And a lot of people do sign the petition to put a vote to the ballot, in part because they think it makes sense, and in part because they figure it could never really happen.